yaroslawliker/haskell-bellman-ford-parallel/README.md

 ## Overview
-There are two implementations Bellman-Ford algorythm for searching the shortest paths in a oriented graph: serial and parallel, written in Haskell.
+There are two implementations of Bellman-Ford algorythm for searching the shortest paths in a oriented graph: serial and parallel, written in Haskell.

-There are also convinient way to generate random graph and compare the algorythm's speed on different processors amount.
+There is also a convinient way to generate random graph and compare the algorythm's speed on different processors number.

 The algorythm search for shortest path from the starting node to all other nodes of the graph.